 Maths Curriculum Content and Sequence

 We believe that Maths is for everyone.
 It is a crucial life skill that everyone deserves to feel comfortable with and confident enough to use in their daily life.
-We promote this through our whole school Chesswood Counts days and consistently make cross-curricular links where appropriate and valuable, for instance using weighing and measuring skills within Design and Technology, and understanding chronology within History.
-We seek to celebrate progress and high achievement through certificates, badges and top 10s.
+We promote this through our whole school number celebration days in recognition of National Numeracy Day and consistently make cross-curricular links where appropriate and valuable, for instance using weighing and measuring skills within Design and Technology and understanding chronology within History.
+We welcome visitors to view our Maths Across the Curriculum Display to see Maths in action, beyond Maths lessons including posters illustrating how members of the Chesswood community use Maths in their jobs – helping to emphasise the life opportunities that Maths presents.
+We seek to celebrate progress and high achievement through competitions, certificates, badges and top 10s.

 In line with the whole school curriculum policy, the following drivers and principles underpin everything we do in Maths.

 Real & Relevant

 Life skills are key to Maths at Chesswood.
 The focus is on learning key transferrable skills at the appropriate age.
 Opportunities to link all foundation subjects and general life opportunities including Maths being all around us, which we highlight in our whole school maths celebration days.
 Real life opportunities are provided through a range of tasks such as weighing and measuring in cooking sessions.
 We welcome visitors to view our Where is the Maths? display which shows children using Maths across the curriculum and includes posters where members of the Chesswood community talk about how Maths helps them in their career.

 Links to the best of what has been thought and said, through following the White Rose Schemes of Learning developed by NCETM.